kgorskowski/ebs_bckup/README.md

 Then it compares the actual date with the "DeleteOn" Tag of the existing snapshots and deletes the one wich are out of the retention span.
 Disclaimer: If you have a large number of Instances and/or snapshots, I cannot guarantee that you won't hit any Lambda timeouts.
 With just a few Instances you should be fine.
 Disclaimer II: As with every mechanism where you take a snapshot of a running machine, nobody can guarantee that the snapshots are absolutely consistent.
 So be aware that this is not a 100% secure way to take snapshots especially when you have a high load application.
 Amazon advises you to unmount root volumes before taking a snapshot, see here http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-snapshot.html

+#TODO - based on the ebs_bckup repository I plan to implement a backup to a different AWS region for selected snapshots.